SAP/component-operator-runtime/website/content/en/docs/getting-started/_index.md

 }
 ```

-When called by the framework, the `namespace` and `name` arguments of the `Generate()` method will be assigned the component's namespace and name or, if the component or its spec implements the `PlacementConfiguration` interface, they will match the return values
+When called by the framework, the `namespace` and `name` arguments of the `Generate()` method is assigned the component's namespace and name or, if the component or its spec implements the `PlacementConfiguration` interface, they match the return values
 of the respective `GetDeploymentNamespace()`, `GetDeploymentName()` methods.
-The `parameter` argument will be set to the return value of the component's `GetSpec()` method.
+The `parameter` argument is set to the return value of the component's `GetSpec()` method.
-In simplistic words, the spec of the component resource will be fed into the resource generator, which will return the
+In simplified words, the spec of the component resource is fed into the resource generator, which returns the
-concrete manifests of the dependent objects, which will then be applied to the cluster.
+concrete manifests of the dependent objects, which then is applied to the cluster.

 In some cases, the best option is to implement your own resource generator from scratch.
-When doing so, the returned resources `[]client.Object` either have to be of type `*unstructured.Unstructured`, or the according type must be known to the used scheme.
+When doing so, the returned resources `[]client.Object` can of type `*unstructured.Unstructured`, or the according specific type must be known to the used scheme.

 In many other cases however, it makes more sense to just reuse one of the [generic generators shipped with this
   repository](../generators).